craigtaub/node-alice/README.md

     3. // turn the app off via <ctrl+c>
     4. open node-alice.html

-## Using with Babel
-If you used babel-node CLI you must define a .babelrc or "babel": {} block in your package.json in order for node-alice to run.
-Without the correct presets and plugins your app wont work.
-As a side-note I find it important to know what my applications use from Babel anyway.

-This is because node-alice uses a require-hook and babel checks up the tree for .babelrc (not down), so will not have any presets/plugins set for it.
-Help can be found https://babeljs.io/docs/usage/babelrc/.

-## Using a Transpiler
+## Features:
-As its storing exactly what code is executed, if you use a transpiler (e.g. Babel) it will show the post-compiled code.
+ - Toggle all open or closed
+ - Filter by file name
+ - Toggle filtered file names open or closed

 ## Keep in mind
-  1. Any parent it doesnt recognise will be places at the top level (i.e. express/react/react-router etc.)
+  1. Any parent file it doesnt recognise will be places at the top level (i.e. express/react/react-router etc.)
   2. Any use of iterations may print repetitive code, as it represents exactly what is run.
   3. Promises run in a new event tick so they will always appear at the top level.
   4. Can't really be used with Webpack, the CLI command must be run agains the entry js file.

-## Features:
+## Using with Babel
- - Toggle all open or closed
- - Filter by file name
- - Toggle filtered file names open or closed
+As its storing exactly what code is executed, if you use a transpiler (e.g. Babel) it will show the post-compiled code.

+If you used <b>babel-node CLI</b> you must define a _.babelrc_ or _"babel": {}_ block in your _package.json_ in order for node-alice to run.
+Without the correct _presets_ and _plugins_ your app wont work (as a side-note I find it important/useful to know what my applications uses from Babel anyway).

+This is because node-alice uses a require-hook and babel checks up the tree for .babelrc (not down), so will not have any presets/plugins set for it.
+Help can be found https://babeljs.io/docs/usage/babelrc/.

 ## Future Feature:
  - Web Sockets so each new request can reload the "request call stack tree" page.